-How we select, analyze, and compare the news from 36 countries.
-Every step is detailed here.
+How we select, analyse and compare the news from dozens of countries.
+Every step is detailed here, plainly.

 THE 4-STEP PROCESS